codecentric/spa/README.md

   - create *EntityHelper* instance for each scanned class
   - instantiate your database helper class
 - use *PersistenceApplicationContext#getEntityWrapper* to obtain created *EntityWrapper* instance and exploit its features
+- note: Do not use primitive types.
+They are not supported.